pillimetlavamsi/24CYS333-Internet-of-Things/Assets/Projects/IoT24/README.md

 ### Proposed Solution

-The proposed solution is an **IoT-enabled Indoor Air Quality Monitoring System**, designed to provide real-time data on air quality, with a focus on CO₂ and CO levels.
+The proposed solution is an **IoT-enabled Air Quality Monitoring System**, designed to provide real-time data on air quality, with a focus on CO₂ and CO levels.
 The system continuously monitors pollutant concentrations, offers cloud integration for remote data analysis, and triggers real-time alerts in case of hazardous conditions.

 #### Core Functionalities:
 1. **Continuous Monitoring:**